bitnami/containers/bitnami/mysql/README.md

 > **Note**: You should not scale up/down the number of master nodes.
 Always have only one master node running.

+If your master database is missing some binary files, the replication will break.
+It's possible to add `MYSQL_REPLICATION_SLAVE_DUMP=true` to make a dump on the master and import it on the slave.

+> **Note**: The master database must be only used by this process until the end to avoid missing data.
+> **Note**: This process will use "RESET MASTER" on the master database, removing all binary log files that are listed in the index file.
+It is recommended to make a backup of binary files to avoid possible data loss, in case something goes wrong.

 ### Configuration file

 The image looks for user-defined configurations in `/opt/bitnami/mysql/conf/my_custom.cnf`.
 Create a file named `my_custom.cnf` and mount it at `/opt/bitnami/mysql/conf/my_custom.cnf`.